NathanCK/GWC-Intermediate-Week6/README.md

 ```
 Now the `person` dictionary contain one more item!

+#### Exercise 2:
+* Create your own dictionary that contains three facts about yourself.
+* Ask the user for a key and check if the key exists.
+* If yes, ask for a value and update your dictionary with the input.
+* If not exists, add the input as an new item of your dicto

+Show one of the TAs your code before moving on to the next part!
+___
 ### Removing an item
 Sometimes you may just wanna get rid of some of the items from the dictionary.
 There are several methods to remove items from a dictionary: